 The Architecture Centre’s mission is to encourage the understanding and enjoyment of architecture and the wider built environment, and to champion better buildings and places for everyone.

 Independent and not for profit, we inspire, inform and involve people in shaping great places:

-We also produce a range of resources to support learning and promote design excellence – from schools activities to online, film and audio.
+- We also produce a range of resources to support learning and promote design excellence – from school activities to online, film and audio.

 Who we are

-The Centre is a registered charity and company guaranteed by shares (constituted as Bristol Centre for the Advancement of Architecture Ltd).
-Founded in 1996 as the UK’s first architecture centre outside London, the Centre is an Arts Council England National Portfolio Organisation and has a funding partnership with University of the West of England.
+The Architecture Centre is a registered charity and company guaranteed by shares (constituted as Bristol Centre for the Advancement of Architecture Ltd).
+Founded in 1996 as the UK’s first architecture centre outside London, the Centre provides design review to Bristol City Council and North Somerset Council and has a funding partnership with University of the West of England.

 The Architecture Centre has policies in place to ensure all areas of operation adhere to the highest standards.
 These include Child Protection Policy; Environmental Policy; Equality and Diversity Policy.
 If you would like more information on our policies, please contact us.

-Our audited accounts are available from the Charities Commission and Companies House download, or you can download below.
+Our audited accounts are available from the Charities Commission and Companies House download.

 Charity registration number: 290575